Frijol/climate-change/GLOSSARY.md

 ## carbon engineering
 Geoengineering to pull carbon out of the atmosphere

+## CCS
+Carbon capture and sequestration, sorting CO2 out of exhaust at its source

 ## CCX
 Chicago Climate Exchange

 ## CDM
-Clean Development Mechanism, a flexible mechanism for carbon markets under the Kyoto Protocol
+Clean Development Mechanism, a flexible mechanism for carbon markets under the Kyoto Protocol [IFC]

+## CERC
+Central Energy Regulatory Commission

 ## coral bleaching
 corals turning white through ejection of their colorful zooxanthellae due to the zooxanthellae's dangerous release of oxygen radicals when ocean waters grow too warm